jordigh/documentation/Using-Mastodon/FAQ.md

 | Direct          | Mentioned people only  | Mentioned people only | Similar to email |

 #### Can I use hashtags?
 Should I?
 Yes!
-Hashtags are tracked and are often fun, but some tags help people avoid triggering posts.
+Hashtags are tracked and are often fun, but some tags help people avoid undesirable posts.
 This is especially appreciated on public posts of #POLITICS, #HEALTH, #DEPRESSION, or #LEWD OR #NSFW topics.
 Such posts are also what the Content Warning system was designed for.

 #### How do I get verified with a “✅”?
 “✅” is an emoji, *only* for lulz.
 There is no verification on Mastodon.
 You can copy and paste “✅” into your bio if you wish, you cheeky monkey.